2024__Merge__Side Table Collectible Design

 With a nod to Italo Calvino’s Le cosmicomiche, where the everyday experiences of humans are playfully and humorously transposed into an imaginary universe without abandoning the search for meaning, Balance is the result of an exercise born from the imagination of possibilities.
 A conceptual abstraction translated into everyday life through new forms, suggesting yet never defining, leaving behind a radical question: "What if it were possible?”.
 A stool in form, a side table in aspiration, a barbell in abstraction, and open to infinite interpretations.

-“And at the bottom of each of those eyes I lived, or rather another me lived, one of the images of me”
+“At the bottom of each of those eyes I lived, or rather another me lived, one of the images of me”

-Italo Calvino, Le cosmicomiche, 1965
+Italo Calvino, Le cosmicomiche, 1965category: stools / barbell / side table

 ph: ©Eller Studio ©Serena Eller

-2024__Culto Chair__Ferrantelli Design Collaborations
+2024__Culto Chair__Ferrantelli

 Cult is the connection between the earthly and the divine, the relationship with what is sacred, and the expression of customs and gestures through which religious sentiment manifests itself.